Skip to content

 Artist Information

-“I am interested in the social, even the propaganda, angle in painting; but I feel that the job of everyone in a creative field is to picture the whole scene. . . .
-I am interested in creating a style that is much more powerful, that will take in the technical end and at the same time will say what I have to say.
+“I am interested in the social, even the propaganda, angle in painting; but I feel that the job of everyone in a creative field is to picture the whole scene I am interested in creating a style that is much more powerful, that will take in the technical end and at the same time will say what I have to say.
 Paint is the only weapon I have with which to fight what I resent.
 If I could write, I would write about it.
 If I could talk, I would talk about it.
 Since I paint, I must paint about it.”[1]

-Charles Wilbert White III was born in Chicago, Illinois in 1918.[2]
+Charles Wilbert White was born in Chicago, Illinois in 1918.[2]
 His mother, Ethelene Gary, was a domestic worker who had moved to the city from Mississippi four years earlier.
-White’s father, Charley, held several jobs, and although he did not live with Charles and Ethelene, the family saw each other regularly and attended church together weekly.
-When Charles was a child, Ethelene would drop him off at the public library or the Art Institute of Chicago while she ran errands.
-These early experiences instilled in Charles a love of reading and art that his mother encouraged.
-She bought him his first set of oils when he was seven, and after a few mishaps (including taking down some of his mother’s window shades to use as canvas), Charles learned how to mix his paints by watching a group of art students in a nearby park.
-In 1926, Charley White died and Ethelene married Clifton Marsh, an abusive alcoholic.
-At the age of nine, Charles began working to help support his family in addition to attending school.
-Around this time, he also began taking long trips to Mississippi, where he learned about the history of his family and fell in love with Southern Black American culture.
+Charles spent many formative hours of his childhood at the local public library after one of the librarians agreed to look after him while Ethelene was at work.
+This experience exposed Charles to art and literature and instilled in him a love of reading that his mother further encouraged.
+She bought him his first set of oils when he was seven, and he learned how to mix paint by watching a group of art students at a park adjacent to the Art Institute of Chicago.
+Around this time, the family began taking long trips to Mississippi in the summer months, where he learned about the history of his family and fell in love with Southern Black American culture.

 1. Charles White quoted in Andrea D. Barnwell, Charles White, The David C. Driskell Series of African American Art: Volume I (San Francisco: Pomegranate, 2002), 3.